15 Best Job Search Sites

 5. Robert Half

-When I hit the “search jobs” button, I was prompted to enter a job title, skill or keyword and a city.
+When I hit the “search jobs” button, I was prompted to enter a job title, skill, keyword, and city.
 The site populated several hundred jobs using my search terms.

 6. ZipRecruiter

 ZipRecruiter was founded in 2010.
-Interestingly, when I entered my job search criteria on this site, the results included job positions from Robert Half and other agencies as well as ZipRecruiter results.
+Interestingly, when I entered my job search criteria on this site, the results included job positions from Robert Half and other agencies and ZipRecruiter results.

-The top toolbar on the homepage had me enter my job keyword or title and city to begin the search.
-I entered my criteria on the results page in another toolbar, and it allowed me to narrow down the search quite nicely.
+The top toolbar on the homepage asked me to enter my job keyword or title and city to begin the search.
+I entered my criteria on the results page in another toolbar, which allowed me to narrow down the search quite nicely.

 7. SimplyHired

-SimplyHired was launched in 2003 and was eventually purchased by Recruit Holdings Co.
+SimplyHired was launched in 2003 and eventually purchased by Recruit Holdings Co.
 Ltd., owner of Indeed.
-First, you start your search by entering the job title or keyword along with your desired city of employment.
+You start your search by entering the job title or keyword along with your desired city of employment.

-This detail is essential to know if you’re searching for a job.
-To ensure you get a thorough list, you may want to check several of these sites and not just one.
+This detail is essential if you’re searching for a job.
+To ensure you get a thorough list, you may want to check several of these sites instead of just one.

 8. CareerBuilder

-When I entered my job search criteria into their search bar, CareerBuilder loaded over 300 potential jobs.
+CareerBuilder loaded over 300 potential jobs when I entered my job criteria into their search bar.
 They feature positions from staffing agencies as well as direct hires from companies.

 9. Snag